SymphonyOSF/oss-allegro/docs/index.md

 Access to the Object Store API is controlled by a Pod level entitlement, if your Pod is not configured for this service then all requests will fail with an HTTP 403 error and the message "This feature is disabled for your pod."

 All objects stored in the Object Store via the Allegro API are encrypted with the content key for a Symphony thread (conversation).
-Accessibility of objects stored in this way is determined by membership of the associated conversation.
-This means that a caller of the Allegro API must associate any stored object with a theradId (conversation), access to that object requires physical access to the encrypted object (and the Object Store will check the caller's membership of the room or IM before returning this) as well as access to the content key for that thread, which the Key Manager will also only provide to callers who are a member of the thread.
+This means that a caller of the Allegro API must associate any stored object with a threadId (conversation), access to that object requires physical access to the encrypted object (which is controlled by Object Store entitlements) as well as access to the content key for that thread, which the Key Manager will only provide to callers who are a member of the conversation.

 The immediate objective of Allegro is to provide a means for bots and extension applications to store state safely in the cloud, the API does not yet provide all of the capabilities of the [Symphony REST API](https://developers.symphony.com/restapi/reference) which